AhmadSerhall/innovativeML/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> A mobile app for ordering coffee on-the-go, making it easier for coffee lovers to get their favorite beverages without waiting in line.
+> InnovativeML is a brilliant website that teaches machine learning throught games like puzzle.
 >
-> Coffee Express aims to streamline the coffee-ordering process by providing a user-friendly platform for customers to place orders and pick up their coffee at their convenience.
-We believe in enhancing the coffee experience by saving time and ensuring customer satisfaction.
+>InnovativeML strives to elevate the AI landscape and streamline the machine learning process by offering an intuitive platform.
+Users can effortlessly instruct machine learning models using text, images, and videos.
+As a firm believer in the transformative potential of AI, InnovativeML is dedicated to ensuring continual improvement and updates in the field.
+Embracing AI as the future, our platform provides a user-friendly space for users to actively contribute to the advancement and refinement of machine learning technologies.
 ### User Stories
+- As a learner, I want to explore a variety of machine learning puzzles, so I can gain a comprehensive understanding of different concepts and applications.

+- As a user, I want to receive instant feedback on my puzzle-solving attempts, so I can understand how machine learning algorithms analyze my input.

+- As a beginner, I want access to tutorials and educational resources, so I can build a solid foundation in machine learning principles.

+- As an enthusiast, I want to track my progress and achievements, so I can monitor my learning journey and set personal goals.

-- As a user, I want to browse the menu, so I can find my favorite coffee drinks.
+- As a developer, I want to contribute my own machine learning puzzles to the platform, so I can share my knowledge and challenge the community.

-- As a user, I want to customize my order, so I can add or remove ingredients according to my preferences.
+- As a user, I want the platform to support multiple media types (text, images, and videos) for teaching machine learning, so I can choose the most suitable method for my learning style.

+- As an educator, I want to use InnovativeML as a supplementary tool in my machine learning courses, so I can provide students with interactive and practical learning experiences.

-- As a user, I want to pay for my order through the app, so I can avoid waiting in line at the store.
+- As a user, I want the platform to regularly update its content and challenges, so I can stay informed about the latest developments in the field of machine learning.

+- As a learner, I want the user interface to be visually appealing and easy to navigate, so I can focus on the content without unnecessary distractions.

+- As a user, I want the option to connect with a community of learners, so I can exchange ideas, seek help, and collaborate on machine learning projects.

 <br><br>